SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Soc/litex.rst

                 &L3 3 &L3 7>;
       reg = <0xf0010000 0x10000>;
     };

 Then you can convert the linux.dts into linux.dtb via :

 .. code:: shell

     dtc -O dtb -o build/linux.dtb build/linux.dts

-To run debian, you would need to change the dts boot device to your block device, aswell as removing the initrd from the dts.
+To run debian, you would need to change the dts boot device to your block device, as well as removing the initrd from the dts.
 You can find more information about how to setup the debian images on https://github.com/SpinalHDL/NaxSoftware/tree/main/debian_litex

 But note that for opensbi, use instead the following (official upstream opensbi using the generic platform, which will also contains the dtb):

 .. code:: shell